 Using a Visa credit or debit card to deposit at any bookmaker be easier.
 This is assuming you already have a account with your chosen site.
 If not you can create one easily by going to their website and setting up a new account.
 You should find this an easy thing to do, and help in setting up a new account is available at all the online bookmakers.

-Your next step once your account is active is to add some fund using your Visa credit or debit card.
+Your next step once your account is active is to add some fund using your card details.
 To do this, find the section of your bookmakers’ website that allows you to deposit funds.
-There will usually be two sections for this labelled Visa, one for debit and another for credit.
-They are subtlety different so make sure you choose the correct one for your type of card.

 Once you’ve entered your card details, all that’s left is to enter how much you wish to deposit.
-In the case of credit cards, the betting site will check to see if you have enough available credit.
-For debit cards, there is a similar process to make sure you have funds in your bank account.
 Once this has been confirmed your account will be credited, and you’re ready to start betting.

 Visa Card Security Online